holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.8.3 Cross Link Authority

-A Cross Link becomes a Core Circle Member of the Target Circle, and may use the authorities of a Core Circle Member to prevent or remove limitations on the Linked Entity within the Target Circle.
+The Cross Link Role is considered a Role within the Target Circle, and its Role Representatives may use the Governance Process of the Target Circle to prevent or remove limitations on the Linked Entity.
 However, beyond removing limitations, a Cross Link may not use the Target Circle to build more capacities for the Linked Entity, unless those capacities would also help the Target Circle express its own Purpose or Accountabilities.

 #### 1.8.4 Additions to a Cross Link Role